newptcai/GoldenSequences.jl/README.md

 # GoldenSequences.jl
-Generalized golden sequences, a form of low discrepancy sequence or quasi random numbers See [Martin Roberts: The Unreasonable Effectiveness of Quasirandom Sequences](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/) for background.
+Generalized golden sequences, a form of low discrepancy sequence or quasi random numbers.
+See [Martin Roberts: The Unreasonable Effectiveness of Quasirandom Sequences](http://extremelearning.com.au/unreasonable-effectiveness-of-quasirandom-sequences/) for background.